What We Actually Carry

 And Why It Might Work for You

-We travel full-time, and this is what’s in our wallet.
+A practical list of the credit cards and banking accounts we rely on while traveling.
+We travel full-time, and this is what's in our wallet.
 These cards and accounts have held up across countries, cruise terminals, and tiny towns with one ATM.
-We’ve figured out what works for us over time.
+We've figured out what works for us over time.
 We hope this helps you skip some of the trial and error when figuring out what works for you.

 What's In Our Wallets